 Ham & Pork Truths

 Perhaps you’ve heard about cooked pork being put under a microscope.
-Often it still has worms in it.
-The fact is, pork or ham isn’t kosher or entirely clean and many people rightly consider it to be unhealthy.
+Sometimes it still has worms in it.
+The fact is, pork or ham isn’t kosher or entirely clean.
+In fact, many people rightly consider it to be unhealthy.
 We don’t think this should be any less true as it apples to pet dogs.

-Bacon is considered a sinful food because it tastes good but everyone knows it’s not good for you.
+As an example, bacon is viewed a sinful food because it tastes delicious yet everyone knows it’s not good for you.
 Ham may not be the worst kind of pork product you can eat, but it’s still no nutritional champion.
-If you want to give it to your dog, it’s your prerogative, but it’s not something that does any good for them.
+If you want to give it to your dog, it’s your prerogative, but consider everything we’ve said here.